anakadote/bamlt-v2/readme.md

 # BAM LeadTracker v2 Service Class

-Send a lead to the default BAM LeadTracker v2 web service.
+Send a lead to the BAM LeadTracker v2 API.

 Begin by installing this package through Composer via the terminal.